Economy of Finland: After World War II

-Local education markets expanded and an increasing number of Finns also went abroad to study in the United States or Western Europe, bringing back advanced skills.
-There was a quite common, but pragmatic-minded, credit and investment cooperation by state and corporations, though it was considered with suspicion.
-Support for capitalism was widespread.
-On the other hand, communists (Finnish People's Democratic League) have received the most votes (23.2%) in 1958 parliamentary elections.
-Savings rate hovered among the world's highest, at around 8% until the 1980s.
+Local education markets expanded.
+An increasing number of Finns went to study abroad in the United States and in Western Europe.
+These students later returned to Finland, bringing back useful and advanced professional skills.
+There was quite a common pragmatic credit and investment cooperation between the state and Finnish corporations.
+It raised suspicion in the populace, due to support for capitalism and free trade from the populace.
+However, the Finnish communist party (Finnish People's Democratic League) received 23.2% of the votes in the 1958 parliamentary elections.
+Savings rates in Finland hovered among the world's highest, at around 8%, all the way to the 1980s.
 In the beginning of the 1970s, Finland's GDP per capita reached the level of Japan and the UK.
-Finland's economic development shared many aspects with export-led Asian countries.
+Finland's economic development was similar to some export-led Asian countries.
 The official policy of neutrality enabled Finland to trade both with Western and Comecon markets.
-Significant bilateral trade was conducted with the Soviet Union, but this did not grow into a dependence.
+Significant bilateral trade was conducted with the Soviet Union, but this was not allowed to grow into a dependence.

 Liberalization

 Like other Nordic countries, Finland has liberalized its system of economic regulation since late 1980s.
-Financial and product market regulations were modified.
+The financial and product market regulations were modified.
 Some state enterprises were privatized and some tax rates were altered.

 In 1991, the Finnish economy fell into a severe recession.
-This was caused by a combination of economic overheating (largely due to a change in the banking laws in 1986 which made credit much more accessible), depressed markets with key trading partners (particularly the Swedish and Soviet markets) as well as local markets, slow growth with other trading partners, and the disappearance of the Soviet bilateral trade.
-Stock market and housing prices declined by 50%.
-The growth in the 1980s was based on debt, and when the defaults began rolling in, GDP declined by 13% and unemployment increased from a virtual full employment to one fifth of the workforce.
-The crisis was amplified by trade unions' initial opposition to any reforms.
+This was caused by a combination of economic overheating (largely due to a change in the banking laws in 1986 which made credit much more accessible), depressed markets with key trading partners (particularly the Swedish and Soviet markets), as well as in the local markets.
+Slow growth with other trading partners, and the disappearance of the Soviet bilateral trade had its effects.
+The stock market and the Finnish housing market decreased by 50% in value.
+The growth in the 1980s was based on debt, and when the defaults began rolling in, GDP declined by 13%.
+Unemployment increased from almost full employment to one fifth of the workforce.
+The crisis was amplified by the trade unions' initial opposition to any reforms.
 Politicians struggled to cut spending and the public debt doubled to around 60% of GDP.
-Much of the economic growth in the 1980s was based on debt financing, and the debt defaults led to a savings and loan crisis.
-A total of over 10 billion euros were used to bail out failing banks, which led to banking sector consolidation.
+Much of the economic growth in the 1980s was based on debt financing.
+Debt defaults led to a savings and loan crisis.
+Over 10 billion euros were used to bail out failing banks, which led to a banking sector consolidation.

 After devaluations, the depression bottomed out in 1993.

 European Union

 Finland joined the European Union in 1995.
 The central bank was given an inflation-targeting mandate until Finland joined the euro zone.
-The growth rate has since been one of the highest of OECD countries and Finland has topped many indicators of national performance.
+The growth rate has since been one of the highest of the OECD countries.
+Finland has topped many indicators of national performance.

-Finland was one of the 11 countries joining the third phase of the Economic and Monetary Union of the European Union, adopting the euro as the country's currency, on 1 January 1999.
-The national currency markka (FIM) was withdrawn from circulation and replaced by the euro (EUR) at the beginning of 2002.
+Finland was one of the 11 countries joining the third phase of the Economic and Monetary Union of the European Union.
+Finland adopted the euro as the country's currency on 1 January 1999.
+The national currency markka (FIM) was withdrawn from circulation, and replaced by the euro (EUR) at the beginning of 2002.